Link to the aNaLoG.MaN main page

 Can you make an Ibanez or Boss pedal True Bypass? <- Click here for the answer.

-2007 is the thirteenth year that we have been modifying Tube Screamers like TS9, OD9, and other pedals like the Boss SD-1, DS-1, etc. In 1995 we were the originator of mods on mass produced pedals, to make them sound as good as possible, and more like older, rarer pedals.
+2017 is the 23rd year that we have been modifying Tube Screamers like TS9, OD9, and other pedals like the Boss SD-1, DS-1, etc. In 1995 we were the originator of mods on mass produced pedals, to make them sound as good as possible, and more like older, rarer pedals.
 Inevitably, several copycats have sprung up (I guess we were on to something!); some may be a little cheaper but you usually get what you pay for in this world (excluding your taxes, unfortunately!).
 Lately everyone and his brother are doing Ibanez and Boss mods.
 We strive to offer the best quality and fastest service possible and will work with you to help you find the tone buried deep within your pedal.
 We stick to our philosphy of PURE VINTAGE TONE, not bells and whistles.
-We have aquired a $500 automatic desoldering machine in order to remove components from fragile printed circuit boards with the minimal amount of damage.
-When we use this tool, the parts almost fall out, leaving the board in perfect condition for the new components.
 We modify, build, and sell effects pedals for a living, and have to do the best possible job to keep our reputation (or whatever's left of it after the competition's constant bashing!).
 See our reference list below for all the professionals using our modified pedals.
 The pro's know who to go to, and now you do too.
 If your car is broken, do you go to a professional mechanic, or a computer programmer who will "fix" it on the side cheap? (p.s. we are no longer doing assembly language coding on PDP-11 computers, so don't even ask) ;-)

 Many people have emailed me asking about Ibanez Tube Screamers on EBAY that were supposedly modified by us.
 Also people have asked about chips on ebay that are being sold as "New Old Stock" TS-808 JRC4558D chips.
 If you want a JRC chip for a project, get a new chip from Steve at Small Bear Electronics who sells them cheap (sorry we dont have time to sell chips or small parts).
 Most of the TS9/808 pedals being sold on ebay as ANALOG MAN pedals actually were modified by us- you can usually tell by the stickers and stamps on them.
 If the stickers are gone on the outside they will still have our gold foil sticker on the insulator plate under the bottom plate and our signature and date on the inside of the metal bottom plate.
 You may also see some fabulous art work on the bottom plate by one of the analog elves (some is not quite so fabulous...)